MaximeBignolet/table-plugin-React-Ts/README.md

   - dataKey('string'): The key from the data objects that holds the value for taht column.
     &nbsp;

-- Data('Record<string, string>[]'): An array of objects, each representing a row of data, where each key should match a 'dataKey' specified in columns.
+- Data ('Record<string, string>[]'): An array of objects, each representing a row of data, where each key should match a 'dataKey' specified in columns.
+ &nbsp;

+- ColumnQuery ('string[]'):  Specifies the columns that should be included in the search functionality.

 ```ts
 interface TableConfig {